paolorivas/MSG_Data_Wrangling_ex/README.md

 # MSG_Data_Wrangling_ex
 MSG data wrangling exercise

-Awnsers to instruction document can be found in this Jupyter notebook:
+The complete answers and explanations to the coding test can be found in this Jupyter notebook:

 https://github.com/paolorivas/MSG_Data_Wrangling_ex/blob/main/MSG_Data_Exercise_PR.ipynb